keybase/bot-sshca/docs/getting_started.md

 configure the server to trust the public key.

 Now you must define a mapping between Keybase teams the users and servers that they are allowed to access.
-If you wish to make the user foo available to anyone in team.ssh.bar, create the file `/etc/ssh/auth_principals/foo` with contents `team.ssh.bar`.
+If you wish to make the user `foo` on your server available to anyone in `team.ssh.bar`, create the file `/etc/ssh/auth_principals/foo` with contents `team.ssh.bar`.

 More concretely following the current example setup: